 So, given that the water is relatively clear and temperatures are rising slightly, perch do hunt and feed in the dark as well.
 And hence, you can fish for them successfully even at night!

 Best Time of Year for Perch Fishing at Night

-In March, when the sun is slowly warming up the water during the day, the fish become even more active, and hence, they have to start feeding much more.
+In spring, when the sun is slowly warming up the water during the day, the fish become even more active, and hence, they have to start feeding much more.
 They also need to build up their energy resources for the upcoming spawning seasons.